Nausea is the feeling that you’re going to throw up. You may have other symptoms such as diarrhea, sweating, and abdominal pain or cramping as well.

 Hunger or low blood sugar

 If the last time you ate was at dinner, 12 or more hours may have passed by the time you wake up in the morning.
-A low level of glucose in your blood (low blood sugar) can leave you feeling dizzy, weak, or nauseous.
+A low level of glucose in your blood can leave you feeling dizzy, weak, or nauseous.
 Skipping breakfast — especially if you usually eat breakfast — may make it worse.

 Acid reflux occurs when the entrance to the stomach doesn’t close properly after you eat or drink, letting stomach acid escape into the esophagus and throat.
 The sour taste, along with other symptoms such as burping or coughing, can leave you feeling nauseated.

-We often feel emotions such as stress, excitement, and anxiety in our gut.
 Nausea in the morning might be related to a stressful event, such as an upcoming important meeting.
 In other cases, it’s caused by chronic or ongoing sources of stress or anxiety.